dnsimple/dnsimple-support/content/articles/domain-privacy-after-gdpr.markdown

 ## WHOIS after GDPR

-With GDPR, starting on May 25th 2018, even if you opted out of WHOIS privacy, your information is protected.
-This is great to avoid spam, but it can make other tasks harder since a WHOIS query can no longer identify you as the owner of a domain.
+With GDPR, starting on May 25th 2018, even if you opted out of WHOIS privacy, your information is protected on certain country-code TLDs.
+For example, a .FR domain is protected by GDPR, but a .US domain is not.
+WHOIS privacy is great to avoid spam, but it can make other tasks harder since a WHOIS query can no longer identify you as the owner of a domain.

 ## Certificate validation